Linuxfabrik/monitoring-plugins/check-plugins/wildfly-non-xa-datasource-stats/README.md

     * Select your datasource
     * Click on View > Tab Attributes > Edit "Statistics Enabled"

+**Data Collection:**

+* Queries the WildFly management API at `/subsystem/datasources/data-source/*/statistics/pool/` using the `read-resource` operation with runtime data
+* Authenticates via HTTP Digest Auth (`--username`, `--password`)
+* Specific datasources can be checked using `--datasource` (repeatable); if omitted, all non-XA datasources are checked
+* The check detects if statistics are not enabled for a datasource and reports this accordingly

 **Compatibility:**

 * Cross-platform

 ## Fact Sheet